 Accessibility has become an increasingly important topic in web design and development.
-An enormous effort has been made into making the TU website accessible and compliant with Section 508 of the US Rehabilitation Act.
-Below are various self-help documents step through making content accessible for publishing to the web.
+TU continuously puts effort into the goal of making the TU website accessible and compliant with Section 508 of the US Rehabilitation Act.
+These self-help documents step through making content accessible for publishing to the web.